druce/druce.github.io/_posts/2011-04-17-why_i_am_not_a_libertarian.md

 </p>

 <p style="margin-top: 0px; margin-right: 0px; margin-bottom: 0.75em; margin-left: 0px; padding-top: 0px; padding-right: 0px; padding-bottom: 0px; padding-left: 0px; ">
-  Communists made the unfortunate claim that the individual doesn&#8217;t matter, everything is the collective.
+  Communists made the unfortunate claim that the individual doesn’t matter, everything is the collective.
 Individual property is illegitimate, every speech or action is good or bad depending on its impact on the collective.
-It was a terrible, harmful corruption of an ideal of equality to say individuals don&#8217;t matter, only the group matters.
+It was a terrible, harmful corruption of an ideal of equality to say individuals don’t matter, only the group matters.
 </p>

 <p style="margin-top: 0px; margin-right: 0px; margin-bottom: 0.75em; margin-left: 0px; padding-top: 0px; padding-right: 0px; padding-bottom: 0px; padding-left: 0px; ">